PerplexDigital/Perplex.ContentBlocks/README.md

 ## Rendering Content Blocks

-To render all Content Blocks from the page containing the blocks, you can either use the `IContentBlocksRenderer` directly, or call an extension method with the Content Blocks model value (of type `IContentBlocks`).
+To render all Content Blocks from the page containing the blocks, you can either use the `IContentBlockRenderer` directly, or call an extension method with the Content Blocks model value (of type `IContentBlocks`).

 The examples assume the property alias of the Perplex.ContentBlocks property is `"contentBlocks"` which translates to a ModelsBuilder property of `ContentBlocks`.
 In both cases we run the example code in the Razor view file of the document type that contains the Content Blocks (e.g. `Homepage.cshtml`):